h3xar0n/aws-security/README.md

     - Does Inspector detect the port?
     - If a Config rule is set, and a notification created, does Config notice the exposure?
     - If a Config Lambda is set and configuration changes, does Config close the port?
+  - Check for errors in CloudWatch
 - Try out VPC Flow Logs going to S3 vs CloudWatch Logs
   - Observe SSH traffic
   - Observe HTTP traffic
   - Create an HTTP redirect to HTTPS and observe
 - Create multiple accounts under AWS Organization
-  - Create a top-level CloudTrail, send to S3
+  - Create top-level CloudTrails for data and management events, send each to separate S3s
-  - Query that S3 with Athena
+  - Query S3s with Athena
+  - send data events to CloudWatch Logs
+  - send management events to CloudWatch Events with an alert for IAM changes and changes to encryption
   - Limit permissions for the S3 to one auditor
   - Encrypt the log files in S3--try SSE-S3, then SSE-KMS
+  - Check logs after changes

 ## Next Up
 - [x] ~Restructure notes under services~